linyq017/Mapping-Soil-Parent-Materials-in-a-Previously-Glaciated-Landscape/README.md

 The dataset used in this study includes 29,588 soil observations for training and 3,500 for evaluation.
 Due to sensitivity considerations of the Swedish Forest Soil Inventory plots, the raw data cannot be directly shared.
 Users are encouraged to use their own dataset.

 ## Usage
+Usage
+The Python scripts in the scripts/ directory are organized to perform various geospatial data processing tasks.
+Below is a brief overview of their functionality and how to execute them.

+1. Resampling DEM to Different Resolutions
+To resample Digital Elevation Models (DEMs) to different spatial resolutions, use the appropriate script in the scripts/ directory.
+This process adjusts the resolution of the DEM to meet specific analysis requirements.

+2. Calculating Terrain Indices from LiDAR DEM
-To calculate terrain indices from LiDAR dem, run example scripts 2.1 - 2.5 in the terminal:
+To compute terrain indices from LiDAR DEMs, you can use the example scripts provided.
+These scripts are numbered 2.1 through 2.5 and should be run in the terminal with the following syntax:
 ```bash
 python script_name.py /path/to/input_directory /path/to/output_directory extra_argument
 ```